wurthless-elektroniks/g1crymax/readme.md

 ![](schematic.png)

+Fairly straightforward circuit.
+We pick a pin on the flyback that outputs a suitable negative voltage and route it to VNEG.
+In the simplest case, a blocking diode between VNEG and ground keeps the voltage we'll feed to the capacitor at a negative level, and C1 will stabilize it.
+R3 acts as a discharge resistor, but also provides a current back to ground in case VNEG is disconnected for any reason.

 ## Bill of Materials

 There are two zips in the gerbs/ directory.
 One is "g1 crymax.zip", which contains space for the potentiometer and potential divider circuits.